the-peon-project/peon-docs/manual/docs/development/50_bot_discord.md

 ### 0.1.0

-- First version of bot
+- First version of the bot
-- Basic get all/get functionality
+- Basic get-all/get the functionality
-- Harcoded bot key
+- Hardcoded bot key

 ### 0.0.0